vivaria/edisonrul.ing/README.md

 ## BY ORDER OF THE EMPEROR

 *   The effect of "By Order of the Emperor" is chained to the effect of the Normal Summoned Effect Monster.
-*   The effect of "By Order of the Emperor" can be chained to negate "King Tiger Wanghu's" effect.
+*   The effect of "By Order of the Emperor" can be chained to negate "King Tiger Wanghu"'s effect.
 *   If you have 2 face-up copies of "By Order of the Emperor", you can only chain the effect of 1 of them, not both.